|Follow us on Twitter|

 - Every year, North Carolinians throw away enough trash to circle the earth twice.

-- The amount of waste disposed in North Carolina has increased from 6.8 million tons in 1991 to 11.86 million tons in 2007.
+- The amount of waste disposed in North Carolina increased from 6.8 to 11.86 million tons between 1991 and 2007.
+Thankfully, due to recycling awareness and action from recyclers like you, trash decreased from 11.86 to 9.4 million tons in 2012.

-- With the amount of trash North Carolinians throw away, we fill enough Dumpsters to line the N.C. coastline more than nine times every year.
+- With the amount of trash North Carolinians throw away, we fill enough Dumpsters to line the N.C. coastline more than seven times every year.

-- The amount of trash North Carolinians throw away in 3.5 hours would fill Dumpsters that reach as high as Mt.
+- The amount of trash North Carolinians throw away in almost four and a half hours would fill Dumpsters that reach as high as Mt.
 Mitchell.
 That’s 6,684 feet!

-- With the amount of trash North Carolinians throw away, we would fill enough Dumpsters to line the length of N.C.’s Interstate 40 more than six times in one year.
-That’s almost 2,750 miles of Dumpsters each year.
+- With the amount of trash North Carolinians throw away, we would fill enough dumpsters to line the length of NC’s Interstate 40 more than 5 times in one year.
+That’s almost 2,200 miles of dumpsters each year.

 SOURCES: NC DWM, NC DOT, RBAC and NC DPPEA